axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-riemann/_index.md

 ```

-For a detailed use-case on using {{% productparam "abbrev" %}} with the Riemann monitoring system, see the article [A How to Guide on Modern Monitoring and Alerting by Fabien Wernli](https://devops.com/guide-modern-monitoring-alerting/).
+For a detailed use-case on using {{% param "product.abbrev" %}} with the Riemann monitoring system, see the article [A How to Guide on Modern Monitoring and Alerting by Fabien Wernli](https://devops.com/guide-modern-monitoring-alerting/).